• Skip to main content

 Summary

-If you’re always picking up new tasks, you’re always starting from zero – which means you’ll need more effort to get them to Done.
+If you’re constantly starting new tasks, you’re always starting from zero – which means you’ll need more effort to get them to Done.

 By looking at the rightmost column on the board before starting a new task, you’re seeing the tasks that have had the most effort put into them, and that should require the least effort to move to Done.